ohmybash/oh-my-bash/README.md

 This project is initially ported from Oh My Zsh and Bash-it by `@nntoan` and has been developed in a community-driven way.
-Most of the contributors are far from being a [Bash](https://www.gnu.org/software/bash/) expert, and there are many ways to improve the codebase.
+Most of the contributors are far from being [Bash](https://www.gnu.org/software/bash/) experts, and there are many ways to improve the codebase.
+We are looking for more people with expertise in Bash scripting.
 If you have ideas on how to make the configuration easier to maintain (and faster), don't hesitate to fork and send pull requests!